Economy of Scotland: Energy

 Energy policy in Scotland is the responsibility of the UK government, however the Scottish Parliament and Scottish Government have used their devolved powers to influence energy policy in Scotland by controlling or preventing construction of new thermal power stations or encouraging construction of wind turbines.
 While matters such as preventing blackouts and regulated energy costs are UK government matters.
 Some matters are negotiated between the UK and Scottish Government such as the Beauly-Denny power line and other projects.

 Electricity

 The Energy Market is reserved by the UK government, with only the planning policy within the competency of the Scottish Parliament.
-Electricity Transmission infrastructure is split between two privately owned Distribution network operators; Scottish Power, and Scottish and Southern Energy and is regulated by OfGEM.
+Electricity Transmission infrastructure is split between two privately owned Distribution network operators; ScottishPower, and Scottish and Southern Energy and is regulated by OfGEM.
 In addition to the regulated utilities, private wires are also available.
 A very large proportion of energy is generated by wind, hydroelectric and nuclear sources.
 National Grid plc is the transmission system operator for the whole of the UK.
-Longannet Power Station - the last coal power station in Scotland - closed earlier than anticipated following the reform of electricity connection charges.
+Longannet power station – the last coal power station in Scotland – closed in 2016 earlier than anticipated following the reform of electricity connection charges.
 Scotland has been identified as having significant potential for the development of wind power.